sharathsarangmath/sharathsarangmath/README.md

 # Sharath Sarangmath — Senior QA Engineer / SDET

 > **Building confidence in software, one assertion at a time.**
-> Dublin, Ireland · Stamp 4 · Open to EU/EEA/UK/Remote
+> Dublin, Ireland · Stamp 4 · Open to roles in Ireland, EU/EEA/EMEA remote or globally remote

 ---